Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 Let's go over some basics, starting with _licenses_.

 A license in this context is _a natural language document_ in which a copyright holder sets out the terms and conditions of use for data.
-Licenses _may_ have metadata that describes them, e.g. a property to say that this is an open license (and does not require a check when serving data).
+Licenses _may_ have {{< glossary_link display="metadata" id="metadata" >}} that describes them, e.g. a property to say that this is an open license (and does not require a check when serving data).

 A license is not a computer program, or configuration, or an AI entity that can make decisions, it’s a legal document.
 You may also know this as a “data sharing agreement” or “terms of use”.
 Examples of licenses we see all the time are the GNU GPL or the various {{< glossary_link display="Creative Commons licenses" id="creative-commons-licenses" >}} which grant rights to others to redistribute a creative work, and specifies conditions on what changes are permitted.